Why invert PDF colors?

 Will embedded images be inverted?

-Can I invert the PDF back to the original?
+Can I invert back to the original?

-Does the output PDF have a watermark?
+Does the output have a watermark?

 No. ihatepdf never adds watermarks to any output file.